-Meetings may occur in person or by telephone/video conferencing, usually every 2-3 weeks for 3-6 months.
+Meetings take place by telephone/video conferencing, usually every 2-3 weeks for 3-6 months.

 Email and text messages between sessions maintain contact and learning momentum.

-Progress is informally evaluated each session and in greater detail each month and calendar quarter.
+Progress is evaluated each session, each month, and calendar quarter.

-Company-sponsored programs include updates that maintain maximum confidentiality while disclosing progress and accomplishments during Performance Enhancing Conversations℠.
+Company-sponsored programs include confidential updates that identify progress and accomplishments.

 .
 Establish an honest, collaborative relationship,

 .
-Assist in gaining clarity about values, purpose, or vision of specific goals,
+Assist in gaining clarity about values, purpose, and vision,

 .
-Encourage considered actions to move toward goals and resolve obstacles,
+Encourage actions toward goals and to remove obstacles,

 .
-Attentively listen, summarize, ask questions to encourage deeper thinking, and provide feedback,
+Attentively listen, summarize, ask questions to encourage deeper thinking, provide space to think, and provide feedback,

 .
 Share resources and tools,